-- They reflect heat: the unbreathable material stores your body heat and reflects it at you, it also keeps your sweat on the surface of the mattress, which is why you wake up feeling sticky
+They Reflect Heat: the unbreathable material stores your body heat and reflects it at you, it also keeps your sweat on the surface of the mattress, which is why you wake up feeling sticky

-If your memory foam mattress too hot, it could be down to lack of airflow under your bed
+If your memory foam mattress too hot, it could be down to lack of airflow under your bed.

-Memory Foam Mattress too Hot?
+Memory Foam Mattress Too Hot?
 11 Helpful Solutions

-Enable Maximum Airflow Underneath the Bed
+Promote Airflow Underneath the Bed

 If your memory foam mattress too hot, it could be down to lack of airflow under your bed.
-Underbed airflow is essential in keeping your mattress cool.
+Under-bed airflow is essential in keeping your mattress cool.
 If you use under your bed for storage you’re impeding much needed airflow, use an alternative storage solution to keep your mattress cool and fresh.

-Use Breathable Sheet
+Use Breathable Sheets

-Sheets for memory foam mattress will be made of a breathable material such as organic cotton.
+Sheets for memory foam mattress will be made of a breathable material such as bamboo or organic cotton.
 Cooling fibers could be more beneficial to your sleep comfort and considering memory foam mattresses typically sleep hot, cooling sheets and blankets could offer some night time relief from night sweats and sleeping hot.